Frequently Asked Questions for DIA Reporting Entities

 This is a business decision for you to make depending on the circumstances.
 For law firms, the New Zealand Law Society’s website also contains information on this issue.

-69. Is commercial leasing captured by the AML/CFT Act?
+65. Is commercial leasing captured by the AML/CFT Act?

 Yes.
-Commercial leasing is recognised as an area of ML/TF risk and is therefore captured.
-Persons engaged in work to negotiate and transact a commercial lease are providing real estate agency work.
+Commercial leasing is recognised as an area of ML/TF risk, and is therefore captured.
+Persons engaged in work to negotiate and transact a commercial lease are providing real estate work.
 These persons are subject to the full range of AML/CFT obligations as a reporting entity under the AML/CFT Act.

 There are a few key differences for commercial leasing transactions compared to other real estate agency work regarding the timing of CDD.
 In normal circumstances, CDD must be conducted:

-• once there is a fully signed agency agreement and before carrying out any further real estate agency work for the customer.
+• once there is a fully signed agency agreement and before carrying out further real estate agency work for the customer.

 However, for commercial leasing transactions, CDD is required: